Cactric/switch-album-sharer/README.md

 This app uses the "Send to Smart Device" functionality from the Album - it automates the process of connecting to the network and downloading the files; it gives you a share button for them when done.

+It won't work with a Switch 2 since the "Send to Smart Device" option is missing, having been replaced with the ability to upload media and download it from the official Nintendo Switch app.

 Libraries used: see [here](libraries.md)

 ## Screenshots